Layers of the Heart Wall

 Function: contraction of the cardiac muscle

-The specialized cells of the cardiac musculature
+Specialized cells of the cardiac musculature

 Function: the spontaneous, rhythmic initiation and conduction of electrical impulses.

-The conduction system has several components: the sinoatrial node, the atrioventricular node, the bundle of His, the bundle branch block and the Purkinje fibers.
-It runs from the right atrium, down through the ventricular septum, to the cardiac apex.
-It crosses the cardiac skeleton—the collagenous connective tissue layer that separates the atrial and ventricular musculature.
+The cardiac conduction system has several components: the sinoatrial node, the atrioventricular node, the bundle of His, and the Purkinje fibers.
+The pacemaker runs from the right atrium, down through the ventricular septum to the cardiac apex, and crosses the cardiac skeleton, which separates the atrial and ventricular musculature.

 Function: endocrine regulation of the circulatory system.

-- ANP stimulates vasodilation of the blood vessel walls, reducing peripheral vascular resistance.
+- ANP stimulates vasodilation of the blood vessel walls, reducing peripheral vascular resistance

 Secretion of ANP is stimulated by increased stretching of the right atrium (e.g., due to cardiac insufficiency) or when activated by the sympathetic nervous system.